DanielDavis5/PackageManager-Virtual/README.md

 A moose role interface that exposes functionalities for software package management.

-## DATA
+## DATA MODELS

 ### PACKAGE INFO

-PACKAGE\_INFO := A hash value that defines a package.
+A hash value that defines a package.
 It has the following key-value pairs:

 - name    => string

     The name of the package.

 - version => string

     A specific version of the package.

 ### ERROR CODE

-ERROR\_CODE := An integer number value.
+An integer number value.
 The value zero implies no error.
 Otherwise, it indicates an error code.

 ## SUBROUTINES